luxonis/depthai-experiments/README.md

 Collection of demos presented at conferences and events, showing advanced use cases.

 ### [🔌 Connectivity](connectivity/)
-Examples showing different ways to connect and stream data from DepthAI devices, including MQTT, TCP, RTSP, and WebRTC implementations.

 ### [📏 Depth Measurement](depth-measurement/)
 Demonstrations of depth perception capabilities, including spatial calculations, depth visualization, and 3D measurements.